PhilippeR26/starknet.js/www/docs/guides/create_account.md

 ## Create an Argent account

-> Level: medium.
+> Level: easy.

 Here, we will create a wallet with the Argent smart contract v0.2.3.
-This case is more complicated because we will have the account behind a proxy contract (this way, the wallet contract can be updated).
-The contract classes of both contracts are already implemented in both Testnet 1 & 2.

-> If necessary OZ contracts can also be created with a proxy.
+The contract class is already implemented in both Mainnet & Testnet.

 ```typescript
 import { Account, ec, json, stark, Provider, hash, CallData } from "starknet";